Chapter 15.35

 SECONDARY CONTAINMENT is that level of containment that is external to and separate from primary containment and is capable of safely and securely containing the material, without discharge, for a period of time reasonably necessary to ensure detection and remedy of the primary containment failure.

-SEGREGATED is storage in the same room or area, but physically separated by distance and independent secondary containment from incompatible materials.
+SEGREGATED is storage in the same room or area but physically separated by distance and independent secondary containment from incompatible materials.

 SEMICONDUCTOR FABRICATION FACILITY OR COMPARABLE MANUFACTURING, RESEARCH AND DEVELOPMENT AREAS is a building or portion of a building classified as a Group H Occupancy in which electrical circuits or similarly manufactured devices are created.

-SPECULATIVE WAREHOUSING is a building constructed without a specific use, occupancy hazard designation, or tenant.
+SPECULATIVE WAREHOUSING is a building constructed without specific use, occupancy hazard designation, or tenant.
 Buildings that do not have a designed fire sprinkler system for a specific use (occupancy) or storage commodity classification.

 STORAGE OR USE FACILITY is a building, portion of a building, or exterior area used for the storage, use, or handling of hazardous materials where the quantity of hazardous materials is equal to or greater than the permit amounts specified in Chapter 1, Section 105.